Leonardo-Boss/suckless-site/dwm.suckless.org/patches/singularborders.md

 Issues
 ------
-In a multi-monitor setup, you will see monitor one's borders on monitor two and vice-versa.
-This is because the border on screen edges are simply placed off-screen.
+* In a multi-monitor setup, you will see monitor one's borders on monitor two and vice-versa.
+This is because the borders on screen edges are simply placed off-screen.
+* Floating clients will be hidden behind tiled clients when one changes focus from a floating client to a tiled client.

 Download
 --------